Our Vision, Mission and Goals

 The Goals of MHA are:

-- To educate the community on all aspects of mental health through prevention, recognition and early intervention programs, including building developmental assets.
+- To educate the community on all aspects of mental health through prevention, recognition and early intervention programs, including building protective factors and reducing risk factors.

 - To advocate on behalf of persons with mental illnesses and addiction issues.